Trendy new diets seem to pop up regularly, and the Sirtfood Diet is one of the latest.

 The Sirtfood Diet is unnecessarily restrictive and offers no clear, unique health benefits over any other type of diet.

 Furthermore, eating only 1,000 calories is typically not recommended without the supervision of a physician.
 Even eating 1,500 calories per day is excessively restrictive for many people.

 The diet also requires drinking up to three green juices per day.
-Although juices can be a good source of vitamins and minerals, they are also a source of sugar and contain almost none of the healthy fiber that whole fruits and vegetables do (13).
+Although juices can be a good source of vitamins and minerals, they’re also a source of sugar and contain almost none of the healthy fiber that whole fruits and vegetables do (13).

-Not to mention, because the diet is so limited in calories and food choice, it is more than likely deficient in protein, vitamins and minerals, especially during the first phase.
+Not to mention, because the diet is so limited in calories and food choices, it is more than likely deficient in protein, vitamins, and minerals, especially during the first phase.

-Due to the low calorie levels and restrictive food choices, this diet may be difficult to stick to for the entire three weeks.
+Due to the low calorie levels and restrictive food choices, this diet may be difficult to stick to for the entire 3 weeks (15).

 Add that to the high initial costs of having to purchase a juicer, the book and certain rare and expensive ingredients, as well as the time costs of preparing specific meals and juices, and this diet becomes unfeasible and unsustainable for many people.

 The Sirtfood Diet promotes healthy foods but is restrictive in calories and food choices.
 It also involves drinking lots of juice, which isn’t a healthy recommendation.